gmag11/EnigmaIOT/readme.md

 A node is a ESP8266 board with a number of sensors.
 A node may sleep between sensor readings, status is stored so that it may send data without reconnection.

-Any ESP8266 board with at least 1 MB of flash is valid.
+Any ESP8266 board with at least 1 MB of flash may be used.

 There are several implementations in [examples](https://github.com/gmag11/EnigmaIOT/tree/master/examples):

 [EnigmaIOT Node](https://github.com/gmag11/EnigmaIOT/tree/master/examples/enigmaiot_node): Basic node with deep sleep function.
-Sensor data is mocked up in example, you only need to replace it with your sensor reading code.
+Sensor data is mocked up in example and sent using CayenneLPP encoding, you only need to replace it with your sensor reading code.
 Expected duration with 2 AA type batteries is more than one year, but a low power booster/regulator should be used in a custom ESP8266 board.

+[Enigmaiot Node MsgPack](https://github.com/gmag11/EnigmaIOT/tree/master/examples/enigmaiot_node_msgpack): It has same functionality as the example above but uses JSON and MessagePack as Payload encoding.

-[EnigmaIOT Node NonSleepy](https://github.com/gmag11/EnigmaIOT/tree/master/examples/enigmaiot_node_nonsleepy): Same functionality as previous example but this does not sleep.
-This may be useful for sensors or actuators which are connected to mains.
+[EnigmaIOT Node NonSleepy](https://github.com/gmag11/EnigmaIOT/tree/master/examples/enigmaiot_node_nonsleepy): Same functionality as previous examples but this does not sleep.
+This may be useful for sensors or actuators which are connected to mains, like light switches or smart plugs.

 [EnigmaIOT LED Flasher](https://github.com/gmag11/EnigmaIOT/tree/master/examples/enigmaiot_led_flasher): On non sleepy nodes a common clock may be synchronized with gateway.
 This is an example of this.
 All nodes that include this firmware will flash their built in LED synchronously after successful registration.